OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-browser.md

 | `typeOfVideo`<br/>_(since  **v1.3.0**)_ | string | _"CAMERA"_, _"SCREEN"_ or _""_ (empty string) for a Stream publishing the video of a camera (with or without audio), doing screen sharing (with or without audio) or sending only audio respectively |

 #### **Connection**

+Represents each one of the user's connection to the session (the local one and other user's connections).
+Therefore each Session and Stream object has an attribute of type Connection

 | Property    | Type   | Description                  |
 | ------------| ------ | ---------------------------- |
 | `connectionId` | string | Unique identifier of the connection |